ryanatkn/gro/src/lib/docs/config.md

 > - all `package.json` automations are disabled when `"private": true`
 >   (templates should default to private to avoid accidental npm publishing as well)
 > - the `package.json` is written to `.well-known` during development
->   and it's expected to be committed to source control, giving visibility
+>   and it's expected to be committed to source control, giving the feature explicit visibility
 >   and requiring developers to either opt into adding the file with git
 >   or opt out of generating it -
 >   the alternative of outputting it to the SvelteKit build may appear cleaner,